 This was the junction between the Dundee and Perth Railway's approach to Dundee West and a short spur from the Tay Bridge and Associated Lines (North British Railway)'s Dundee Central Junction.
 It was paid for by the North British Railway[ but staffed by, and in the style of, the Caledonian Railway.
 The connection allowed trains from the Perth direction to enter [[Tay ...More details

 This station is the main station in Dundee.
-It is an island platform station with two bay platforms at the west end located in a deep dressed stone cutting.
-The station underwent a major facelift in 2017 with a new curved grand entrance at the east end.
+It is an island platform station, with two bay platforms at the west end, located in a deep dressed stone cutting.
+The station building, brick built, is of two storeys with the second floor at ground level.
+On the south side of the cutting five timber bridges cross from street level to top level offices.
+The station underwent a major facelift in 2017 ...More details